NESFA Press

 It's Not Just Science Fiction and Fantasy

 Besides Science Fiction and Fantasy oriented events, NESFA hosts a couple of other community events at our clubhouse in Somerville.
-Blues Tuesy takes places most Tuesdays and Gender Free Scottish Country Dancing takes place on most "odd" Thursdays (1st, 3rd, and 5th) at the NESFA Clubhouse.
+Blues Tuesy takes place most Tuesdays and Gender Free Scottish Country Dancing takes place on most "odd" Thursdays (1st, 3rd, and 5th) at the NESFA Clubhouse.
 Please see http://www.nesfa.org/events for more info and upcoming dates.

 The Collected Stories of Roger Zelazny Available in Ebook Format!